sizeofvoid/libopeninput/doc/user/touchpad-jumping-cursors.rst

 .. note:: This warning is ratelimited and will stop appearing after a few
 	  times, even if the touchpad jumps continue.

-In most cases, this is a bug in the kernel driver and to libinput it appears that the touch point moves from its previous position.
-The pointer jump can usually be seen in the :ref:`libinput record <libinput-record>` output for the device:
+In most cases, this is a bug in the firmware (or kernel driver) and to libinput it appears that the touch point moves from its previous position.
+The pointer jump can usually be seen in the :ref:`libinput record
+<libinput-record>` output for the device:

 ::